sonalsiby/peopnet/README.md

 Looking forward to better learn development using MEAN and to making this project something interesting.
 Comments, suggestions, questions and commits are always welcome.

+More on how to run this app and use it will be updated after preliminary development stage.